Winnemucca Lake

 Winnemucca Lake is home to several petroglyphs long believed to be very old.
 In 2013, researchers dated the carvings to between 14,800 and 10,500 years ago.
 Either date would make them the oldest known petroglyphs found in North America.
 The carvings lie within the Pyramid Lake Indian Reservation.

+Note: There is another lake, having the same name of "Winnemucca Lake" in California, near the Carson pass (coordinates: 38°40'10.80"N, 119°59'36.59"W).

 Geography

 Winnemucca Lake is a sub-basin within the Lahontan Basin in northwestern Nevada.
 It lies east of Pyramid Lake and is on the dividing line between Washoe and Pershing counties.
 The lake bed lies between the Lake Range on the west and the Nightingale Mountains and Selenite Range to the east.
 Winnemucca Lake is about 45 km long and about 7 km wide.
 The lake bed is at an elevation of 1150 m, which is below the water level of adjacent Pyramid Lake.

 History

 Winnemucca Lake may have been dry when John Frémont came through in 1843–44.

 Frémont's 1844 map indicates that he traveled to the west of Winnemucca Lake and does not map the Winnemucca Lake valley.

 The Elko Free Press reports that there was a flood in 1862 that filled the lake to 80 feet, but Russell states that the level was low in 1862.

 In 1865, Winnemucca Lake (then known as Mud Lake) was the site of the Battle of Mud Lake where 29 soldiers from the 1st Nevada Volunteer Cavalry Battalion led by Captain Almond B. Wells (and two civilian guides) killed 29 Smoke Creek Indians.
 At least two of those killed were women, possibly more.
 Sarah Winnemucca wrote "I had one baby brother killed there.
 My sister jumped on father's best horse and ran away.
 As she ran the soldiers ran after her but thanks be to the Good Father in the Spirit land my dear sister got away.
 This almost killed my poor papa."